Prolific Surveys claims you can get paid to take part in engaging research.

 Personally, I like being a member of Prolific.
 First of all, because it helps researchers get answers.
 So it is more of an extra platform for me, and then I am a member of many other survey sites, where I am offered daily surveys and can make more money.

 Being able to take surveys on a mobile device can be very convenient, as you can do it whenever it fits into your schedule without having to be in front of a computer.

 It is especially convenient on Prolific, as some surveys have limited spaces, so it is good being able to take the surveys fairly quickly.

-However, it has a mobile friendly website, so you can just open it in your internet browser on your phone or click the link in the invitation email, you will receive.
+However, it has a mobile-friendly website, so you can just open it in your internet browser on your phone or click the link in the invitation email, you will receive.

 Who can join?

-Prolific surveys are open to around 34 countries.
+Prolific surveys are open to around 33 countries.
 It is planning to open up to the whole world at some point, so if you want to join, it can be worth going there to see, if it is available in your country.